Last updated on November 28th, 2023 at 15:21

 You really can’t go wrong with either method.

 The drip coffee makers are the easiest of the two as the whole process is automatic.
 It really is as easy as adding your coffee grounds and filling up the water container, letting it brew away, and you will have a perfect cup of coffee every single time with no complications.

 Programmable drip coffee makers are just as easy and have a few more benefits, like the ability to keep your coffee warm at the temperature you like and adjust the strength of your brew.
 You will just need to program this once on your programmable drip coffee machine.

-Stovetop Percolators are just as easy, but they have a certain knack to using them.
+Stovetop Percolators are just as easy, but they have a certain knack to using them and getting great coffee.
 Just a little practice and experimentation to get it right, and nothing to it.
 Mostly, it is just getting your variables right to get your coffee spot on every time.

 This is why you should weigh your grounds and the amount of water used.